Free Yemeni Movement

+The Free Yemeni Movement (Arabic: حركة الأحرار اليمنيين), Ḥarakat al-Aḥrār al-Yamaniyyīn, known in Arabic also as al-Aḥrār ("the Free Ones"), was a reformist political movement active in the politics of North Yemen from the mid-1930s until the revolution of September 1962 that ended the imamate and established the Yemen Arab Republic.
+The movement's first political party was founded in 1944 as the Free Yemeni Party (Ḥizb al-Aḥrār al-Yamaniyyīn).
+It called for a constitutional imamate and broad social, educational and economic reforms in North Yemen.

 History

 The movement began with generalized opposition to the rule of Imam Yahya Muhammad Hamid ed-Din, a conservative ruler who was deeply suspicious of foreign influence and as a result kept his land isolated and deprived of modern technology.
 He once famously said: "I would rather that my people and I remain poor and eat straw than let foreigners in, or give them concessions, no matter what advantage or wealth might result from their presence."
 Yahya's motivation was more patriarchal than tyrannical; he believed that as a sayyid who could trace his ancestry to the Islamic prophet Muhammad, it was his responsibility to protect the imamate from infidels and modernity.

+The 1934 war and the shabāb

 After Yemen's defeat by Saudi Arabia in their border war in 1934, rumors arose of a plot among army officers, the Imam's son Ali, and Ghalib al-Ahmar of Hashid.
 In Sana'a and other urban centers, a generation of young intellectuals (made up of sons of Yemen officials and large landowners, some of whom were graduates or teachers at the Imam's schools in Sana'a), known as the shabab, began debating the issues of the day.
 Reading groups became circles of dissent, and the shabab became the most ardent critics of the Imam.
+Conservative critics ridiculed this circle of young writers as al-buzghah ("the bud") and al-ʿaṣriyyūn ("the modernists"), framing them as brittle imitators of foreign fashion compared to the more well-established Yemeni cultural values.

+Eventually, Imam Yahya was persuaded to send two small groups of young men to Iraq in 1935 and 1936 for short courses of military and technical training, the first time he had permitted educational emigration of any substantial kind.
+The missions had a much greater long-term impact than the brief trip would suggest: their members were exposed to the political ideas circulating in 1930s Baghdad, including Arab nationalism and the writings of the Arab Awakening, and returned with a coherent reformist outlook the Imam had not anticipated.
+Three of the returning officers — Abdullah al-Sallal, Hamud al-Jaifi, and Hasan al-Amri — would play decisive roles in the 1962 revolution and in the early years of the Yemen Arab Republic.